Wearable Wireless Devices for the Whole Family: Connection and Convenience or Caution?

 Wi Fi Radiation from Fit Bits and other Wearable Fitness Devices

-While we are aware of the strengthening evidence of the association of cell phone use and brain cancer, few have made the connection between wearable fitness trackers and potential complications from the wireless radiation emitted.
+While we are aware of the mounting evidence between cell phone use and brain cancer, few have made the connection between wearable fitness trackers and potential complications from the wireless radiation emitted.
 These devices are given to kids to monitor sleep and physical fitness.

 Security and Privacy of Fitness Trackers: Military Concerned